27 Cruise Boarding Mistakes Travelers Tend To Make

 Realistic editorial photo of hotel room clock, packed suitcase by door, rideshare pickup note, and cruise terminal addre

-Give the morning a margin.
-Boarding day is not the time to squeeze in one more breakfast stop across town.
+Allow some margin in the morning.
+This is not the day to squeeze in a breakfast across town.

 21. Wearing Complicated Security Shoes